-If you suspect your baby has a bacterial diaper rash, it’s best to contact your doctor, because topical or oral antibiotics are often needed to clear up the issue (source).
+If you suspect your baby has a bacterial diaper rash, it’s best to contact your doctor because topical or oral antibiotics are often needed to clear up the issue (5).

-Eczema often begins as small raised blisters and, as they break, cause the skin will ooze (source).
+Eczema often begins as small raised blisters.
+As they break, they cause the skin to ooze (6).
 Eventually, the rash will become hard, raised, scaly, and almost always itchy.
-The exact causes of eczema are due to overactive immune system Heat, dairy, food allergies, and contact allergens such as scented laundry detergent seem to be common culprits.
+Eczema can be caused by an overactive immune system, heat, dairy, food allergies, and contact allergens such as scented laundry detergent.

 Here are things you can do to help soothe the symptoms:

 - Choose water-based baby wipes.